whentp/reader/readme.txt

 1. run update.database.php to genereate or upgrade database file (please ALWAYS do this when source code files are changed).
 2. set a cron job for cron.fetchfeed.php.
-3. set permission of cache to 777.
+3. set permission of cache, data and data/* to 777.
 4. set config.php properly, especially the HOSTNAME.
 5. login with your google openid.
 6. browse and see an ugly interface. add some feeds and run cron.fetchfeed.php then the ui will be fine.

-IMPORTANT: Please run cron.fetchfeed.php first, either manually or setup a cron job !!!
+IMPORTANT: Please run cron.fetchfeed.php first, either manually or by setting up a cron job !!!

 how to subscribe a feed